-For the past 6 years I have been working exclusively on these #HarshBeautiful portraits of men, and there are now over 160 faces in the collection.
+For the past 9 years I have been working exclusively on these #HarshBeautiful portraits of men, and there are now around 250 faces in the collection.
 For me every image feels like an intimate painting because it takes several days of fine post-production editing to complete each one.

 In many respects this is a deeply personal project in which every image becomes my self-portrait through which I test out notions of sexuality, gender, vulnerability, desirability, ageing, and physical imperfection.